Donald Trump Keeping ‘Enemy List’ And May Try To Jail John Bolton After Impeachment Trial Ends, Report Says

-Donald Trump is keeping track of his enemies and will be out for revenge after his impeachment trial comes to an end, a White House insider says in a new report.
+President Donald Trump is keeping track of his enemies and will be out for revenge after his impeachment trial comes to an end, a White House insider says in a new report.

 Trump’s impeachment trial is wrapping up this week, with both the House prosecutors and the president’s defense team making closing arguments after Republicans stood mostly together in a vote quashing a motion to call witnesses.
 Trump is headed toward a likely acquittal, but a new report claims that the drama may not be over when the trial ends.